-To prevent runaway charges when no computational work is being done in a cloud environment, they will automatically pause when there is no web browser or kernel activity for 30 minutes.
-Note that kernel activity will only prevent autopause for up to 24 hours.
-This article explains how autopause on Terra works by default and links to how you can manually override the default settings.
+To prevent runaway charges when no computational work is being done in a cloud environment, the VM will automatically pause when there is no web browser or kernel activity (notebooks only) for 30 minutes.
+Note that kernel activity will only prevent autopause for up to 24 hours and only for notebook analyses.
+This article explains how autopause on Terra works by default, when you might want to override it, and how to manually override the default settings.

-- Autopause (default) is based on browser inactivity
+Autopause (default) is based on browser inactivity.
+Browser inactivity includes:

 - Closing the browser tab that contains the still running Terra cloud environment